SimScale: Learning to Drive via Real-World Simulation at Scale: Experiments

 \subsection{Qualitative Results of the Simulation Scenes}

 We present qualitative visualizations from the simulation data in Fig.~\ref{fig:scene}, showcasing four representative OOD scenarios used to train the policy.
 These scenarios mirror typical real-world driving challenges where learned policies tend to struggle, including (a) off-center lane drift, (b) near collision, (c) departure, and (d) cutting in cases.
-Each scenario is illustrated with a top-down view showing the Pseudo-Expert Trajectory as the supervision, and the deviating Perturbed Trajectory as history actions, alongside the synthetic front-view as sensory input to the policy.
+Each scenario is illustrated with a top-down view showing the pseudo-expert trajectory as supervision, and the deviating Perturbed Trajectory as history actions, alongside the synthetic front-view as sensory input to the policy.
 For instance, scenario (b) requires the policy to adaptively avoid the collision in short horizon.
+See supplementary Sec.~\ref{sec:supp_results_qual} for extended results.